q3769/conseq4j/README.md

   SequentialExecutorServiceFactory conseqExecutorServiceFactory = ConseqExecutorServiceFactory.ofConcurrency(10);
   ```

-### Style 2: Submit task together with sequence key, directly using conseq4j API as executor service
+### Style 2: Submit task together with sequence key, directly to conseq4j API for execution

 This API style is more concise.
 It bypasses the JDK ExecutorService API and, instead, services the submitted task
 directly.
 The same execution semantics holds: Tasks submitted with the same sequence key are executed in the same